Patron Saint of Family Caregivers

 Journey of conviction

 This decision rewards an initiative undertaken by the Regroupement des aidants naturels du comté de L’Assomption (RANCA) in the Fall of 2010, just a few weeks after the canonization of Brother André.
-The Regroupement’s coordinator, Ms. Caroline Vadeboncoeur, had met with Father Mario Lachapelle, CSC, to express her desire to see Brother André recognized as the Patron Saint of Family Caregivers.
+The former Regroupement’s coordinator, Ms. Caroline Vadeboncoeur, had met with Father Mario Lachapelle, CSC, to express her desire to see Brother André recognized as the Patron Saint of Family Caregivers.

 To lend support to her request, she resolutely started a petition, collecting thousands of signatures, many of them from pilgrims at Saint Joseph’s Oratory of Mount Royal.

 The request was then submitted to the Canadian Conference of Catholic Bishops (CCCB) which suggested that this devotional title may be a way of helping, encouraging and supporting families and friends who take care of their sick and dying loved ones.

 «When I was a family caregiver, I often put myself under the watchful care of Brother André.
 He gave me the strength to carry on.»

 Caroline Vadeboncoeur, coordinator, Regroupement des aidants naturels du comté de l’Assomption

 «It is with great joy that we welcomed the decision to recognize Saint Brother André as the Patron Saint of Family Caregivers in Canada.
 These men and women who devote themselves to their loved ones every day show us concretely how far love and compassion can go.
 Like them, Saint Brother André knew how to listen humbly to the thousands of people who came to share with him their suffering.»